LightSys/firefox-audit-addon/doc/backgroundPage.js.md

 show_pass_fail(): This function returns the current message from the add-on.

+pad(value, digits): This function pads zeroes onto the front of numbers using a desired number of digits.

+hex2str(hex): Decodes a hex string to a binary string.

 Encrytion: All encryption was done using the cryptojs file.

 [Return to the README.md file](../README.md)